alefram/notebooks/README.md

-# Deep-learning
+# Notebooks

- Notebooks and experiments of Deep learning.
+ Notebooks about Machine learning and Control theory.

 ## Resources